 Weighted hula hoops can be a good addition to your exercise program, even if you're only able to hula hoop for a few minutes at a time a couple times during the day.
-In fact, any type of hula hooping, with a weighted hula hoop or a regular hula hoop, can help you meet your exercise goals and provide aerobic activity.
+In fact, any type of hula hooping, using a weighted hula hoop or a regular hula hoop, can help you meet your exercise goals and provide aerobic activity.
 And it can be fun!

 Weighted hula hoops are bigger and heavier than are traditional hula hoops.
 You can use a weighted hula hoop as part of an overall fitness program to add variety to your workouts or simply as a fun way to get more active.

-Hula hooping can provide similar results as other types of aerobic activities such as dancing — including salsa, hula, belly and swing dancing.
-An average woman can burn about 165 calories in 30 minutes of hula hooping, and an average man can burn about 200 calories in 30 minutes of hula hooping.
+Hula hooping can provide similar results to other types of aerobic activities, such as dancing — including salsa, hula, belly and swing dancing.
+On average, women can burn about 165 calories in 30 minutes of hula hooping, and men can burn about 200 calories in 30 minutes of hula hooping.